ambulantelab/gobilda/README.md

 # Install dependencies for a specific package
 rosdep install --from-paths src --ignore-src -r -y
 ```
+This command should have installed many packages that are required for the driver to work correctly.

 #### 3. Compilation
 To compile the worksapce run